jianing0755/EV-Charging-Game-Research/02_bayesian_game/README.md

 # 02 — Bayesian Game

-This module introduces Bayesian decision-making under incomplete information.
+This module extends the basic game-theoretic framework from `01_game_theory_basics` to situations with **incomplete information**.

-The purpose of this module is to build the theoretical and computational foundation for modeling heterogeneous EV drivers in charging decision problems.
+The purpose of this module is to introduce the computational foundations of Bayesian games:

+* Player types
+* Belief distributions
+* Conditional costs
+* Expected costs
+* Bayesian best responses

+These concepts provide the theoretical foundation for modeling heterogeneous decision-makers in the later EV charging model and paper replication.

 ---

 ## 1. Motivation

+In a standard game, players are assumed to know the relevant characteristics of other players.

-In an EV charging environment, a driver may not know the exact characteristics or preferences of other drivers.
+In many real-world decision problems, however, a player may not know the exact characteristics or preferences of another player.

-Different drivers may have different:
+For example, different decision-makers may have different:

-- Risk preferences
+* Risk preferences
-- Range anxiety levels
-- Battery states
-- Charging preferences
+* Cost sensitivities
+* Behavioral characteristics
+* Decision-making tendencies

-A driver may therefore know the possible types of other drivers without knowing their exact type.
+A player may know the possible types of another player without knowing which type the player actually has.

-Instead, the driver forms a probabilistic belief about the type of another player.

 This creates a game with **incomplete information**.

+Bayesian games provide a framework for making decisions under this uncertainty.

 ---

 ## 2. Player Types

-The current model considers two possible player types:
+The current illustrative model considers two possible player types:

-- `risk_averse`
+* `risk_averse`
-- `risk_neutral`
+* `risk_neutral`

 Formally: